deanbay/1820275-FYP/README.md

 Final Year Project By Dean Baythoon

+aimied to create a idea/project managment application with statistacal display of inputs

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).